 Graduate Student Earns Master's Degree

 Sydney Smith graduated this Spring with an M.A. in Experimental Psychology.
 Her thesis project, "Spacing by retention interval interactions in retroactive effects of memory: The role of detecting and remembering change," was well received by her committee.
-She plans to continue her career in academic research as a research coordinator, lab manager, or research assistant.
 Congratulations, Sydney!
 Good luck on your next steps.
-You will be missed.

 Undergraduate Research Assistants Pursue Graduate Degrees

 Danni Brower, an undergraduate research assistant and honors student, has graduated with her Bachelor of Science in Psychology.
-She has been admitted into graduate programs in cognitive, behavioral, and systems neuroscience at the following universities: University of York, University of Sheffield, University of Birmingham, Aston University, and Sheffield Hallam University; all in the UK.
-She also recently accepted a position as a fact checker for TED Talks.
-Congratulations on your many excellent achievements, Danni.
-We will miss you!
+She plans to pursue graduate training in cognitive, behavioral, and systems neuroscience.
+She is also a fact checker for TED Talks.
+Congratulations on your fine achievements!

 Zachery Barnes, a former undergraduate research assistant has graduated with his Bachelor of Arts in Psychology while also making dean’s list in his final semester.
 He has been accepted into the Sport and Exercise Psychology Master’s program here at UNCG, within the department of Kinesiology.
 While enrolled in the program he will be teaching an introduction course as well as conducting research for the department.
 He also recently accepted a summer internship with Crosby Scholars, where he will advise and counsel to high school juniors and seniors on college paths and future plans.
 Congratulations on your achievements Zachery, and good luck on your next steps!